top of page

 Sample BVI Itinerary

-Day 1) Pick up Yacht Haven Grand, St Thomas and cruise to Maho Bay, St John
+Day 1) Pick Up at Yacht Haven Grande, St. Thomas and cruise to Maho Bay, St. John

 Day 2) From Maho Bay cruise to Jost Van Dyke, BVI